coverclock/com-diag-hazer/README.md

 > though it was documented).
 Neither did the prior version of 7.3.1.
 But 7.1.8,
 > which was still available, worked as expected.

+> In the summer of 2019, Google Earth Pro 7.1.8 no longer works on the most
+> recent edition of MacOS, 10.15 "Catalina".
+I can no longer do real-time
+> moving map displays using Google Earth Pro.
+Instead, I use the '''-C'''
+> command line option of '''gpstool''' to save the PVT fixes to a CSV file,
+> use the '''csv2kml''' script in Hazer to convert the CSV file to Keyhole
+> Markup Langauge (KML), then import the resulting KML file into Google Earth
+> Pro for visualization.

 ## NMEA TXT Sentences

 Some devices are chatty and emit interesting and sometimes useful information